 A few months is all it took for that spot at the base of the neck to feel compressed by the unyielding force of gravity.
-For your shoulders to grow stiffer and stiffer, and for every bending motion of the neck to be inevitably followed by a grumble of pain.
+For your shoulders to grow stiffer and stiffer, and for every bending motion of the spine to be inevitably followed by a grumble of pain.
 Unable to bear it any longer, you decide to take a break from your laptop, you lift from your chair and... the low back awakens - firm and sore.
 You try bending forward, swaying your hips in a 360-degree loop but, to each movement, those low back muscles tenaciously hold you back.

 Are we told the truth?

 Most of the blogs you'll read, filled with ergonomic marketers and "expert opinions" will tell you that it is important to "re-create your work environment at home".
 Important because you should always guarantee the "correct" posture of your body by supporting the low back, holding a stone rigid mid-spine and fixing the neck straight into the computer screen.